-- For day, time, room, and TA information, see our schedule page or the course search tool https://registrar-apps.ucdavis.edu/courses/search/index.cfm.
+- For day, time, room, and TA information, see our PDF SCHEDULE or the course search tool https://registrar-apps.ucdavis.edu/courses/search/index.cfm.

-- For all courses not listed below, please refer to the General Catalog course descriptions: https://ucdavis.pubs.curricunet.com/Catalog/ger-courses-sc
+- For all courses not described below, please refer to the General Catalog course descriptions: https://ucdavis.pubs.curricunet.com/Catalog/ger-courses-sc

 Professor Carlee Arnett